Direct Line Group: History

 The company was originally established in 1985 by Peter Wood and Martin Long, as the insurance division of The Royal Bank of Scotland Group (RBS).
 It was the first telephone only insurance company in the United Kingdom.
 In September 2012, the group's then chief executive, Paul Geddes, announced the business was "operating as a standalone insurance company", in advance of a future full divestment from the RBS Group.

 The company was the subject of an initial public offering (IPO) in October 2012.
 RBS sold a 30% share of the business in the IPO, and sold a further 17% in March 2013, reducing its holding in the business to 48.5%.
 RBS sold a further 20% in September 2013, and sold the remainder of its holding in February 2014.

 Direct Line sold its TRACKER Network UK telematics business to the private equity firm Lysanda in February 2014.
 In September 2014, it was announced that Mapfre would acquire the Italian and German businesses of Direct Line, for a sum of €550 million.
+The company also made a number of tough financial decisions in 2014, including abandoning some lines of business, making redundancies, and closing 14 of their 27 offices in the United Kingdom.

 In February 2019, Direct Line announced it would be appointing chief financial officer Penny James as the CEO.
 In January 2023, Jonathan Greenwood become acting chief executive after James agreed with the board to step down after two successive profit warnings and a dividend cancellation.

+In November 2023, Direct Line Insurance Group announced that they set to cut about 550 jobs as part of a turnaround plan aimed at saving £50 million ($64 million) in 2025.
+The reductions would eliminate about 6% of its roughly 9,000 employees.

+Adam Winslow took over as CEO in the first quarter of 2024.
+In February 2024 it was reported that the Belgian insurer, Ageas, was considering a bid of around €3.1bn for the company.
+In March 2024, Ageas announced no offer would be made.

+Shares of Direct Line Insurance surged by over 36% in early trading on 28 November 2024 after the company rejected a £3.28 billion ($4.16 billion) takeover offer from rival Aviva, stating the offer "substantially undervalued" the company.
+Despite the surge, Direct Line's stock remained below the proposed offer price of 250 pence per share.
+Analysts from Jefferies suggested that a higher bid could be possible if Direct Line’s board engages with Aviva.

+On 23 December 2024, Aviva reached an agreement to buy the company at a price which valued it at £3.70 billion.
+The transaction needed shareholder consent and approval from the Competition and Markets Authority.
+The Competition and Markets Authority and the Court approved the scheme on 1 July 2025, allowing the deal to complete.

+On 1 July 2025, Aviva completed the acquisition of Direct Line.

+Owen Morris was appointed replacement CEO to Winslow on 2 of July 2025, following the acquisition.